kuiperzone/PupNet-Deploy/README.md

 ### Deb Packages on Linux ###

 PupNet requires `dpkg-deb`.
-As appropriate:
+So, as appropriate:

     sudo apt install dpkg